Travel to New England

 Visitors can get to Block Island via private boat, ferry or

 - Private boats may dock at one of the island’s marinas or anchor in Old Harbor or New Harbor.

 - Ferries depart from Point Judith and Newport, RI; Fall River, MA; New London, CT; and Montauk, NY.
 In good weather, the ferry can be a smooth ride but be mindful of high seas and/or strong winds that can make the trip over to the Island a little challenging.
 Come prepared with seasickness remedies.

 - New England Airlines, located in Westerly, RI, offers daily flights to Block Island year round.
 Flying time is 12 minutes!
 In addition, Cape Air flies between Providence and Block Island during the peak tourism season in summer.

 For more information, please click here.

 Where to Stay on Block Island

-Inns, Bed and Breakfasts, small and larger hotels (Block Island doesn't have any large chain hotels), and house rentals—whatever your vacation style or budget, Block Island has the perfect accommodation.
+Inns, Bed and Breakfasts, small and larger hotels (Block Island doesn’t have any large chain hotels) and house rentals, whatever your vacation style or budget, Block Island has the perfect accommodation.
 If you want to be near the ferry landing, try The National or Ballards Inn.
-Cozier inns can offer a more intimate setting, while house rentals may be the perfect fit for families traveling together.

 For more information and to look at the variety of places to call home while you’re in Block Island, please click here.